 Traditional Spelling III jumps to 20 spelling words per week, and it begins the first lesson with words such as frosty, selfless, wept, and glove.
 Students will go on to learn challenging spelling words such as weasel, fungi, larvae, and intercept.

 Traditional Spelling IV introduces 20 spelling words each week, teaching many challenging words such as those containing eigh, au, and aught.
-Word-study activities led by the teacher help students analyze words in order to learn correct spellings.
+Word-study activities led by the teacher help students analyze words to learn correct spellings.
 For example, students learn about open and closed syllables and spelling rules that rely on the proper identification of syllables.
 Vocabulary instruction gets more attention, and students work with Latin word roots.

 Specific Classical Phonics lesson pages and flashcards are referenced throughout the first two Traditional Spelling teacher manuals and are used for the first day’s lesson presentation each week.
 Because they are used so frequently, customers need to purchase Classical Phonics and the flashcards along with those two courses if they don't already own them.